maria-hagedorn/pythonAPI/README.md

 ```
 $ python api.py
 ```
-When the server is running, you can make either a GET, POST, PUT, or DELETE request.
+When the server is running, you can make a GET, POST, PUT, or DELETE request.
 To stop the server agian press ```ctrl+c```.